PDP–Laban (2021): Background

 In June 2020, American boxing promoter Bob Arum said that Senator Manny Pacquiao confided to him that he will run for president in 2022.
 Pacquiao later denied talking about politics with Arum.
-On December 3, 2020, Pacquiao was elected as party president of PDP–Laban, of which President Duterte is the party chairman.
-On May 3, 2021, when Pacquiao is asked for plans of running for President, he replied "for now, let's not think about that."
+On December 3, 2020, Pacquiao was elected as party president of PDP–Laban, of which President Rodrigo Duterte is the party chairman.
+On July 17, a national assembly was held where Alfonso Cusi was elected as party's president, succeeding Pacquiao.
+Duterte rebuked Pimentel for his role on elevating Pacquiao as party president.

+On May 3, 2021, when Pacquiao was asked about his plans of running for President, he replied "for now, let's not think about that."
+Koko Pimentel backed Pacquiao against the other rival faction which is more aligned to President Duterte who he called as hijackers.